Use DMARC to validate email

 How Microsoft 365 handles inbound email that fails DMARC

-If the DMARC policy of the sending server is
+If the DMARC policy of the sending domain is

 For more information, see Create safe sender lists.